 Defenders of the death penalty might claim to reject revenge as a motive It is always easier to support capital punishment.
 They believe that retribution is the form justice takes in punishment, and is precisely what the criminal justice system is supposed to achieve.
 Punishment is only retributive by its theoretical nature.
 Regrettably, pure retribution as a motive for punishment is not only a fantasy when capital punishment is practiced in reality, but also will forever be tainted by human nature.
 No legal system is capable of deciding life and death in an infallible, evenhanded way.
 If retribution, in all its forms, is rejected, then the way the state punishes can properly serve society according to the utilitarian goals of rehabilitation, prevention, and deterrence.

-You are invited to support us to continue developing our ‘dream’ and ‘passion’ by, ‘Commenting’ and use the ‘Donate’ button for $10, $20 or $30 below.
+You are invited to support us (No free lunches) develop our ‘dream’ and ‘passion’ by, ‘Commenting’, join our ‘Mailing list’, use the ‘Donate’ button for $5, $10 or $20 below.

 As always we hope you enjoyed our tips and find some of them useful.
 Looking forward to your insights, feedback or questions in the comment section below